 Injured in an accident?
 Need help with a wrongful death claim?
 We can help

 Located in the Inland Empire region of California, San Bernardino includes a city and county with the same name covering a vast, rugged area east of Los Angeles and stretching all the way to the Nevada border.

-If you or a loved one has been injured or a loved one has died in an accident, don't wait to get in touch with us.
-Contact attorney Brian Brandt.
+If you or a loved one has been injured or a loved one has died in an accident, don’t wait to get in touch with us.
+Contact San Bernardino personal injury and accident lawyer Brian Brandt.
 He wants to hear from you and discuss all your legal options.